 We have no assets and have experienced losses from inception.
-For the year ended December 31, 2000, and the three month period ended March 31, 2001, we had no cash on hand and total current liabilities of \$1,345.
-In June 2000 our management exchanged all of the assets and liabilities of our vending machine business for 150,000
+For the nine month period ended September 30, 2000, we had no cash on hand and total current liabilities of \$1,345.
+In June 2000 our management exchanged all of the assets and liabilities of our vending machine business for 150,000 shares of our outstanding stock.

 Since inception, we have primarily financed our operations through the sale of our common stock.
 In November 1997 we issued 300,000 post-split common shares to purchase vending machines and equipment valued at approximately \$19,100.
 From January through March 1999 we raised \$65,000 through a private placement of 652,000 post-split common stock to commence our vending machine operations.
-In July 2000 we issued 28,000 common shares to Mutual Ventures Corporation for costs advanced on our behalf for legal and accounting services valued at \$15,000.
+In July 2000 we issued 28,000 common shares for investment banking services and costs advanced on our behalf valued at \$15,000.
 Management anticipates future private placements of our common shares, however, we presently are not conducting any offering.

 We have no commitments for capital expenditures for the next twelve months.
-During the next twelve months we believe that our current cash needs can be met by loans from our directors, officers and Mutual Ventures Corporation based on understandings we have with these persons.
-These understandings are not written agreements and therefore these persons are not obligated to provide funds.
-Mutual Ventures, a shareholder, has advanced cash for services in the past to assist us in our efforts to become a reporting company and has expressed a willingness to continue such assistance.
+During the next twelve months we believe that our current cash needs can be met by loans from our directors, officers and stockholders based on understandings we have with these individuals.
+We anticipate that Mutual Ventures will continue to provide investment banking services and advance costs on our behalf.
 We may repay these loans, costs of services and advancements with cash, if available, or we may convert them into common stock.